opensearch-project/documentation-website/_analyzers/token-filters/delimited-term-frequency.md

 ## Parameters

-The following table lists all parameters the `delimited_term_freq` supports.
+The following table lists all parameters that the `delimited_term_freq` supports.

 Parameter | Required/Optional | Description
 :--- | :--- | :---